 What is sweet and sour sauce?

+This is an Asian inspired dish, that is commonly used in many Asian dishes.
 It is made with pineapple and orange juice sweetened with sugar, with tanginess enhanced by adding in vinegar.
 The soy sauce adds depth to it, while the ketchup adds that hint of Western flavor.
 You can also add some spices in this recipe to make it more savory.

 How to make the sweet and sour sauce?